Ball won't face Fox as Summer League loses marquee matchup | FOX Sports

 NETS 95, PELICANS 66

-Archie Goodwin had 18 points and eight assists as the Nets led by as much as 36 points and cruised to a 2-1 start.
+Archie Goodwin had 18 points and eight assists as the Nets led by as many as 36 points and cruised to a 2-1 start.

 Caris LeVert added 17 points, while Rondae Hollis-Jefferson and Isaiah Whitehead each had 11.
 All were part of the rotation last season on a Nets team that finished with the NBA’s worst record.